Arman-ali-khan-786/CardUI/Readme.md

 ## How to do Contribution to this Project ?

+- In general there are two ways in which you can contribute to this project :

+-1) Go through the website if you find any bug or problem just raise an issue for the same -2) And for the second way just follow the following steps :point_down:

 > 1. first fork this repo

 > 2. make a directory/folder on your local system and initial it,